Cerro Sechín: Architecture

+The temple, rectangular in design with rounded corners, was constructed of conical adobes; its entrance is on the north side.
+Its perimeter wall of monoliths or stelae is of earlier construction.
+A double staircase, about 4 ft high, leads to the top.
+On either side of this central stairway were two large murals depicting felines.
+Though the upper sections of these paintings have eroded, the clawed feet are still preserved.
+Their style closely matches a feline relief from nearby Mesapatac, dating to a similar period.
+This imagery may signal an early manifestation of the “Cult of the Feline,” later seen more prominently at Chavín de Huántar.
+Though roofs no longer survive, their design is evidenced on pottery vessels.

 Carvings

 Left: Relief, head profile.
 Right: Relief, hands.

 The most striking feature of the stone building is its lithic block facade decorated with reliefs representing "warrior priests" and mutilated bodies.
 The etched bas-reliefs number approximately 300, from axe-wielding warriors, to body parts, and victims, who are decapitated and mutilated.
 The characters are of two types: the warrior-priests (wearing a weapon or scepter) and dismembered victims or their offal (mainly heads, limbs, eyes skewered, intestines, vertebrae and viscera).
 These figures represent humans and demigods, without the presence of animals.
 In the interior of the adobe building, the main decoration is the best preserved.
 It depicts two mythological fish.
 Another figure depicts a man bleeding.
 These depictions closely relate to the sea, rain and human sacrifices.
 Carving methods include bevelled cuts, such as those found on body contours, and shallow incisions, such as those noted in eyelids and lips.

 There have been various interpretations of the stone carvings.
-One interpretation is that of battle scenes, carved to commemorate a great battle, with foreign victorious warriors and defeated Casma people.
+The site is often interpreted as depicting human sacrifices, made as offerings to their deities, which is a common and well documented practice across many early Andean cultures.
+Another interpretation is that of battle scenes, carved to commemorate a great battle, with foreign victorious warriors and defeated Casma people.
 An alternate theory is that the site was a laboratory for anatomical studies, which explains the explicit exposure of different parts of the human body, such as organs and bones.
 Yet another theory is that it represents a popular bloody rebellion, crushed by the ruling elite.